More Than a Game: What Haiti Taught Me in Ninety Minutes

 He is the God of all nations—including Haiti.

-We can choose to embrace His principles and advance His Kingdom, or persist in a path of perdition.
+We can choose to embrace His principles and advance His Kingdom, or continue down a path of destruction.

 The Call for Calebs